 Found along the Antiques Trail, Robin’s Egg is a delightful group store with a passion for helping their customers find just the perfect thing.
-From lighting to furniture to decor, the inventory at this Milford staple is in constant rotation.
 Robin’s Egg presents with a rustic refinement and dedication to service that easily earns it a spot on my list.

 To paraphrase Shakespeare, though Twin Elm Farm be but little, it is fierce.
 In an industry that has become about cavernous spaces, this Peterborough favorite packs a punch in much smaller (albeit 19th century farmhouse) packaging.
 Thirty dealers cycle their goods through the location, promising a new experience with every visit.
 With excited and knowledgeable staff, and truly gorgeous inventory, Twin Elm Farm holds up to the collectables colossi throughout the region.

 Boomerang Used Furniture and Funky Stuff is the absolute perfect place to buy a gift, and if you end up giving it to yourself, that’s really none of my business.
 A seemingly random collection that somehow makes perfect sense, the wares discoverable at this Plymouth shop are singular to say the least.
 Though they are decidedly offbeat, a seasoned hunter can bag valuable and special antique pieces, alongside the quirkier offerings.